 Unparalleled Hair and Skin PRP Treatment in London

 The London Facial Care Clinic is at the forefront of cutting edge aesthetic treatments and therapies.
-Drawing on years of beauty and skin care experience, Dr Jean-Joseph expertly guides each patient from initial inquiry to the treatment or treatments best for each individual.
+Drawing on years of beauty and skin care experience, Dr Fern Jean-Joseph expertly guides each patient from initial inquiry to the treatment or treatments best for each individual.

-With a great range of excellent therapies available, the type of PRP offered by the London Facial Care Clinic is fast becoming the gold standard to other doctors strive for.
+With a great range of excellent therapies available, the type of PRP offered by the London Facial Care Clinic is fast becoming the gold standard to other doctors to strive for.
 Utilising this groundbreaking new technology, PRP can now be delivered effectively and painlessly, meaning happier and more satisfied patients.

 What is PRP Treatment?

 These growth factors are the secret to the success of PRP.
-As well as repairing tissue they also stimulate the production of collagen, another protein central to the growth and strength of your skin, nails and hair.
-As we all know, collagen weakens and lessens with age so PRP is the perfect treatment to combat signs of aging.
+As well as repairing tissue they also stimulate the production of collagen, another protein central to the growth and strength of your skin, nails, and hair.
+As we all know, collagen weakens and lessens with age, so PRP is the perfect treatment to combat signs of aging.

 How is PRP different from blood?